 - Proper Weather

 Why is it important to understand our Internal Inputs?
-Our focus during the Lean and Six Sigma Project will be on the “P” in the SIPOC.
+Our focus during the Lean and Six Sigma Project will be on the “P” in the SIPOCR.
 What if we are focused on the wrong process?
-By understanding our “External Inputs”, we might find one or more “External Inputs” have a significant effect on our “Process Output”.
+By understanding our “External Inputs”, we might find one or more “External Inputs” have a significant The change in the average value of the output caused by a ch... on our “Process Output”.

 By not addressing that Input, we may not make a significant enough improvement to our “Process Output”.
-One of the Most Powerful aspects of a SIPOC is to help a project team determine if they have the right focus.
+One of the Most Powerful aspects of a SIPOCR is to help a Performs the process improvement tasks. determine if they have the right focus.

-- Should have no less than three Ouputs (this is important in a later Six Sigma Root Cause Analysis Tool).
+- Should have no less than three Outputs (this is important in a later Six Sigma Root Cause Analysis Tool).

 - Use nouns – what does this process produce?

-- This shouldn’t be written in the Positive (like “Good Taste”) or Negative (like “Bad Taste”) only in the Neutral (like “Taste”)
+- Outputs should not be written in the Positive (like “Good Taste”) or Negative (like “Bad Taste”) only in the Neutral (like “Taste”)

-- The External Inputs are those Inputs that have to be fed to the process in order for the process to work
+- The External Inputs are those Inputs that supplied to the process in order for the process to function

 - These “External Inputs” are external to the “Process” that our Six Sigma Project is Focused.